jonwick68658/NeuroLM1/README.md

 **NeuroLM: Where artificial intelligence becomes truly intelligent.**

-*Built with FastAPI, Neo4j, proprietary RIAI mathematics, and OpenRouter AI*
+*Built with FastAPI, PostgreSQL + pgvector, proprietary RIAI mathematics, and OpenRouter AI*

 🔗 **Coming Soon: API access for developers to build the next generation of autonomous agents**